Skip to main content

 CenturyLink's pricing in Wisconsin is straightforward and transparent.
 The price-for-life guarantee is particularly valuable in a market where Spectrum and other competitors are known for raising rates after 12-month promotional periods.
 Over a three-year period, CenturyLink's locked rate can result in savings of $300 to $600 compared to competitors whose prices increase annually.

 The Simply Unlimited DSL plan at $50 per month is the most widely available CenturyLink option in Wisconsin.
-While 100 Mbps DSL may not match the raw speed of cable alternatives from Spectrum, the guaranteed price and no-contract terms offer genuine value for budget-conscious households.
+While 100 Mbps DSL may not match the raw speed of cable alternatives from Spectrum, the guaranteed price.
+No-contract terms offer genuine value for budget-conscious households.

 Hidden Costs to Watch For